ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 be a very insufficient support therein.
 I rather wished, than believed him to be sincere; but, at any rate, was perfectly ready to accede to his proposal.
-I knew that Mr. Wickham ought not to be a clergyman; the business was therefore soon settled--he resigned all claim to assistance in the church, were it possible that he could ever be in a situation to receive it, and accepted in return three thousand pounds.
+I knew that Mr. Wickham ought not to be a clergyman; the business was therefore soon settled -- he resigned all claim to assistance in the church, were it possible that he could ever be in a situation to receive it, and accepted in return three thousand pounds.
 All connection between us seemed now dissolved.
 I thought too ill of him to invite him